 We have been able to discern that the theme of John’s second vision is justice.
 We anticipate and yearn for God to make the world a just place.
 As Jesus has broken the first six seals on the legal document He holds, we have been anticipating its contents.
 We long for Jesus to open and read the book.
 There is only one seal remaining, but we will have to wait a little longer.
 The first verse in Chapter 7 begins the first of three interludes in John’s second vision.
 In the prelude, John depicted decretive work of the Father.
-In the first interlude, he depicts the conquering work of Jesus.
-In the third interlude, he will depict the effectual work of the Holy Spirit.
+In each interlude, he depicts the conquering work of Jesus–the advancement of His Gospel and judgment.
 As Jesus broke the seals, we recognized that He is conquering the world (Cf. 6:1-2) by revealing the Father to the nations (Cf. 6:12-17).
 We saw that Jesus is waiting to judge the world until He is finished building His church (Cf. 6:11).
-In this interlude, John depicts Jesus conquering the world prior to His judgment.
+In this interlude, John depicts Jesus conquering the world prior to His work of judgment.

 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, so that no wind would blow on the earth or on the sea or on any tree.
 And I saw another angel ascending from the rising of the sun, having the seal of the living God; and he cried out with a loud voice to the four angels to whom it was granted to harm the earth and the sea, saying, “Do not harm the earth or the sea or the trees until we have sealed the bond-servants of our God on their foreheads.”